Professor Nigel Raine

 PhD Student (2020-present)

-Samm is currently working on a MSc thesis investigating the effect of different habitat types on the abundance and diversity of native pollinators.
+Samm is currently working on a PhD thesis investigating the effect of different habitat types on the abundance and diversity of native pollinators.
 Her work is conducted on agricultural land in Ontario in hopes of understanding how to increase sustainable agriculture practices.
 She is focusing her work primarily on flower flies and native bees and identifying each specimen to species level using taxonomic keys and DNA barcoding!
 Samm has been collaborating on this project with the Canadian Wildlife Federation and expert fly taxonomist Dr. Jeff Skevington since the summer of 2019.
-Her master’s project is being co-supervised by Dr. Andrew Young and Dr. Nigel Raine.
+Her PhD project is being co-supervised by Dr. Andrew Young and Dr. Nigel Raine.
 Samm is a passionate conservationist and loves to discuss all things nature and sustainable living in her free time.
 She can be contacted by email sreyno08@uoguelph.ca and found on Twitter (at) EntoSamm.

 Tovah Kashetsky